Treat the pooch to a walk and yourself to an incredible day of exploring – these dog walks are the best in Yorkshire.

 Wessenden Valley Circular

 Wessenden Valley comes in at just over 6.5 miles.
 It’s a circular route across the stunning moorland valley at the top edge of the Peak District from Marsden.
-This is definitely one of the most picturesque dog walks in Yorkshire, with breathtaking 360 degree views pretty all around you.
+This is definitely one of the most picturesque dog walks in Yorkshire, with breathtaking 360 degree views pretty much all around you.

 There are loads of open fields for your dog to run around in as you make your way to each of the six massive reservoirs in the area – Blakeley, Wessenden, Butterley, Swellands, Black Moss and Redbrook.
 Take in those special views and keep an eye out for the mini waterfalls on the route too.
-When you’re done, head back into Marsden and enjoy well deserved pint at The New Inn – they’ll make sure the dog is looked after as well as you are.
+When you’re done, head back into Marsden and enjoy a well deserved pint at The New Inn – they’ll make sure the dog is looked after as well as you are.

 Staithes and Port Mulgrave

 Fancy a scenic walk around the Yorkshire Heritage Coast?
 This 4-mile route looks out over the water – you’ll breathe in the North Sea air as you set off from the stunning Staithes harbour, weaving in and out of the narrow lanes, before you take the Cleveland Way up to Port Mulgrave.
 The vistas here are really special, as you gaze across the postcard-perfect village and shoreline.

 You can let your dog off the lead here with quiet tracks and paths which take you up to Port Mulgrave.
 As you reach the top, you may want to put them back on the lead, because there’s a bit of a steep drop ahead, but on your way back down, you can let them loose to run ahead through the fields and woodland by Dalehouse.
 Thirsty?
 Pop into The Cod and Lobster or The Royal George for a quick pint, they love dogs there.